nicksstapleton/blog/_posts/2023-09-07-logos-discounts.md

 <img src="https://files.logoscdn.com/v1/assets/13874871/optimized" width="400"/>
 </p>

-You’re here to find a discount and save money on your Logos Bible Software purchase. **Good news: There are several ways to save money on Logos.**
+You’re here to find a discount and save money on your Logos Bible Software purchase.
+Maybe you are a student, pastor, missionary, or someone looking for a Logos coupon code. **I have good news: There are several ways to save money on Logos.**

 In this post, I’m going to share the best ways to get a discount on your Logos base package and resources.
 ## 1. Use [my partner link discount](https://partner.logosbible.com/click.track?CID=431490&AFID=467957) (Up to 30% off plus five *FREE* books)